Macmilan24/session-based-ecommerce-recommender/README.md

 # Session-Based E-commerce Recommender

-This repository is a compact research/prototype demonstrating a "smarter" session-based recommender using a Neo4j graph.
+This repository is a compact research/prototype demonstrating a  session-based recommender using a Neo4j graph.
 It ingests session events, item properties and a category tree to build:

 - `Item`, `Session`, and `Category` nodes
 - `:CONTAINS` (Session->Item), `:BELONGS_TO` (Item->Category), and `:CO_OCCURRED` (Item-Item) relationships